Commonwealth Bank Trophy

 The Commonwealth Bank Trophy, also referred to as the National Netball League, was the top level national Australian netball league between 1997 and 2007.
 The league was organized by Netball Australia.
 Its main sponsor was the Commonwealth Bank.
 Melbourne Phoenix were the competition's most successful team, winning five premierships.
 Sydney Swifts were the second most successful team, winning four premierships.
 Between them, Phoenix and Swifts played in every grand final, except in 1999 when Adelaide Thunderbirds won the second of their two premierships.
-In 2008, the Commonwealth Bank Trophy league was replaced by the ANZ Championship.
+Ahead of the 2008 season, the Commonwealth Bank Trophy league effectively merged with New Zealand's National Bank Cup to form the ANZ Championship.

 Teams

 The founding members of the Commonwealth Bank Trophy league included Adelaide Ravens, Adelaide Thunderbirds, Melbourne Kestrels, Melbourne Phoenix, Perth Orioles, Sydney Sandpipers, Sydney Swifts and Queensland Firebirds.
 The majority of the teams were named after native Australian birds including ravens, kestrels, orioles and sandpipers.
 Adelaide Thunderbirds were initially going to be named Adelaide Falcons but the name was changed at the request of the rugby union team.
 In 2003 Ravens were replaced by AIS Canberra Darters and in 2004 Sandpipers were replaced by Hunter Jaegers.